-Dr. Sherice Nelson, Program Coordinator 301-D College of Business and Public Affairs Building Voice: (256) 372-5482, sherice.nelson@aamu.edu
+Dr. Sheri Jenkins Keenan, Program Coordinator 301-E College of Business and Public Affairs Building Voice: (256) 372-8487, sheri.jenkinskee@aamu.edu

 The Master of Public Administration (MPA) program will prepare students for a leadership career within private, nonprofit, public service organizations, communities, and leadership careers in public administration.
 The 36 credit hour program, consists of four specializations: Criminal Justice Administration, Emergency Management Homeland Security Administration, and Organizational Development and Governance.
 The MPA program is offered in a non-thesis hybrid format.
 Seventy-five percent of the program will be offered using the online delivery mode while 25% will be offered in the traditional on-campus mode.
 The core courses are required to be part of the 25% on-campus mode.